Locations:

 What are some genetic cystic kidney diseases?

-• Medullary cystic kidney disease (MCKD): MCKD causes cysts to develop in the corticomedullary (inner) part of the kidneys.
-It leads to inflammation and scarring of the tubes that help the kidneys filter waste.
+• Medullary cystic kidney disease (MCKD).
+MCKD is an autosomal dominant condition that causes cysts to develop in the inner (corticomedullary) part of your kidneys.
+It leads to inflammation and scarring of your renal tubules, which help your kidneys filter waste.

-• Nephronophthisis: This condition is very similar to MCKD, but it affects infants, children and teenagers.
+• Nephronophthisis.
+Nephronophthisis is an autosomal recessive condition that’s very similar to MCKD.
+But it affects infants, children and teenagers.
 It usually leads to kidney failure before adulthood.

 Advertisement